ForawardStar/HIPe/README.md

 ## Results
 ### A peeling example
-We design a flexible hierarical image peeling framework, which can produce a filtering result strictly adhering to an edge guidance with spatially-changed scales.
+We design a flexible hierarical image peeling framework, which can produce a filtering result strictly adhering to an edge guidance with spatially-varied scales.

 Input image             |  Multi-scale edge guidance :-------------------------:|:-------------------------: